Configure Distributed Execution

 An execution queue is a "processor" of jobs; it controls how job instances run.
-In order to run, every job is assigned to a target execution queue.
-You can assign a job to an execution queue while configuring the job, and it will be submitted to that execution queue at runtime.
-The queue controls how many job instances (of all the jobs assigned to the queue) can be running at any one time, the delay between runs, and other settings.
-Queues can be local to the job, or shared by multiple jobs.
+In order to run, every job instance is assigned to a target execution queue.
+The queue controls how many job instances (of all the jobs assigned to the queue) can be running at any one time and the delay between runs.
+By default, the queue settings are local to the job, but you can also define queues as standalone objects shared by multiple jobs.
 When multiple jobs are assigned to the same execution queue, they will share that queue for executing.

 Shared queues provide a flexible mechanism to control server load either on a single FlowForce machine, or when multiple FlowForce Server instances run as a cluster.
 Configuring load balancing is a multi-step process:

 1.First, you create a queue from a dedicated page, similar to how you would create other FlowForce configuration data, such as credentials or jobs.

 2.For each queue, you define its processing settings.
 For example, you can configure a queue to run only on master, only on workers, or both.
 It is also possible to define basic fallback criteria.
 For instance, a queue may be configured to run by default on master and all its workers; however, if all workers become unavailable, the queue will fall back to master only.